 - Must be a citizen of Canada or Mexico

-- Must be engaged in a profession which qualifies under the regulations
+- Must be engaged in a qualifying profession according to the regulations

-- Must have the qualifications necessary to be considered a member of the profession
+- Must possess the necessary qualifications to be considered a member of the profession

 - The US position must require a NAFTA professional

-- Must have a prearranged full-time or part-time job with a US employer.
-Self-employment does not count.
+- Must have a prearranged full-time or part-time job with a US employer (self-employment is not eligible)

-Spouses and children under the age of 21 of TN visa holders may accompany or join the principal applicant under TD nonimmigrant status.
-Dependents do not have to be citizens of Mexico or Canada, but they must contact the American Embassy or Consulate that serves their area for information on how to apply for a visa.
-Spouses and children cannot work while in the United States, but they are permitted to study.
+Spouses and children under 21 years old of TN visa holders may accompany or join the principal applicant under TD nonimmigrant status.
+Dependents do not have to be citizens of Mexico or Canada, but they must contact the American Embassy or Consulate serving their area for information on applying for a visa.
+Spouses and children are not allowed to work while in the United States, but they can study.